-Bones are constantly remodeling, meaning that the bone disassembles and re-builds itself; therefore, the surface of the implant must have certain surface topographies, containing pores and complex 3D characteristics, for the bone to bond to the implant surface .
+Bones are constantly remodeling, meaning that the bone disassembles and rebuilds itself; therefore, the implant’s surface must have specific surface topographies, containing pores and complex 3D characteristics, for the bone to bond to the implant surface .
 This results in implant integration.

 This is a short summary of the peri-implant bone healing process:

 The implant must be securely fixed to the host bone to ensure proper healing, allowing bone formation without causing too much movement [4,5].
 Just as in the case of a fracture, wherein movement between broken edges of the fractured bone may impede the healing process [6-8], osseointegration is inhibited when the implant is not adequately secured to the bone .
 There is a delicate balance to implant placement, however, because a certain degree of space is required between the implant and the host bone for the bone to form properly [10,11].

 The implantation process begins with a surgical procedure, which leads to bleeding from the soft tissues surrounding the bone and ultimately, to the formation of a hematoma.
 The contact of blood and the foreign object – the implant – results in various biological processes, such as inflammation, coagulation, and tissue formation, which are influenced by the surface chemistry and topography of the implant .
 These processes create a monolayer of proteins, such as fibronectin and vitronectin, which can attach to the implant’s surface and interact with it, if the topography and chemistry of the implant are conducive to acceptance by the body [13,14].
 These interactions between the implant and the proteinous monolayer create the basis for osseointegration and ossification (bone formation) and are crucial to the proper healing of the wound and, ultimately, successful implantation.